amirmahdim79/amirmahdim79.github.io/_pages/about.md

 Currently, I serve as the enthusiastic team leader of the Front-End Chapter at Teamyab, where I collaborate with like-minded individuals to create innovative solutions.

-In addition to that, I'm tirelessly working on my personal project, QToppia.
-QToppia leverages QR codes as an interface and provides digital features to non-digital objects.
-For instance, take the 'Habit-Making Mug,' a prime example of this technology.
-This unique mug is equipped with a QR code, enabling users to effortlessly track their habits, access a daily to-do list, and monitor their water intake.
-By cleverly using drink counts as indicators for specific habits, each sip becomes a step toward achieving personal goals.
-Also, it leverages Chat GPT features to provide a much smarter environment for the users.
+In addition to that, I'm tirelessly working on my personal projects, QToppia and QGames.

 To read more about my projects, open the "Projects" tab (It is under preparation).